Zainab is a writer and photographer. Her work often focuses on social commentary and matters to do with women and the youth.

 4. The U.S. Has a Large Influence on the Entertainment Industry.

-When you ask me (and many of my fellow Africans) who our favourite actors are, you are most likely to hear names like Keanu Reeves, Denzel Washington, Regina Hall and Jennifer Lawrence.
+When you ask me (and many of my fellow Africans) who our favourite actors are, you are most likely to hear names like Keanu Reeves, Denzel Washington, Regina Hall, and Jennifer Lawrence.
 Yes, we cried as much as you did when Jack died on that plank of wood in Titanic.
 Africans also debate whether Marvel or DC is better.
-In fact, I've watched all the X-men movies and enjoyed both Avatars.
+In fact, I've watched all the X-Men movies and enjoyed both Avatars.
 And, to be completely honest, I consume more American film and TV shows than I do African ones.
 I admit, they are pretty good.
 I'm not ashamed to give credit where it's due.

 But, what if the people who control that industry happen to be racist?
-Maybe, as an adult who is self-aware, I can resist being influenced by a television show full of racial bias, but if I was a parent, I'd hate to find out that the animated movies my kids watch have racist undertones.
+As an adult who is self-aware, maybe I can resist being influenced by a television show full of racial bias, but if I was a parent, I'd hate to find out that the animated movies my kids watch have racist undertones.
 We definitely do not want our kids or our communities to normalize racial slurs or think that ethnic prejudice is okay!

 5. The U.S. Provides a Wrong Depiction of African Culture.

 Did you know that Captain America: Civil War, the 2016 Marvel movie, was partly filmed in Nigeria?
 Or so you thought!
 In fact, I just found out that they recreated those Lagos, Nigeria scenes in Atlanta.
 But I know for sure that they shot part of Sense8, the American science fiction drama television series, in Nairobi, Kenya.
 I mean they made one of the 8 super cool main characters in the show a Kenyan!
 You bet I was extra excited.
 But, did they authentically depict the way of life of an ordinary Kenyan?